vegawidget/vegawidget/CONTRIBUTING.md

 ## Development strategy

+In summary, now that we are on CRAN, I would like to route our development work through the `develop` branch - we will merge into `master` sparingly - once features are ironed-out, or for bug-fixes.
+The intent is that `master` be for stable versions.

+Please build pkgdown as much as you would like - the `docs` folder is git-ignored; the pkgdown site is built and deployed automatically upon update of the GitHub `master` branch.
+The CRAN version of the documentation is at the "root" of the documentation site; the latest `master` version will be deployed to the `dev` directory of the "root".

 ### Versioning

 The first digit indicates the maturity of this package's API.
 For the time being, it will be `0`.